Latest information about shielding

 The Scottish Government have announced new guidance for people who are shielding.
 This advice includes people with spinal cord injuries who have had a shielding letter advising them to stay at home for 12 weeks.

-The Scottish Government have announced two changes to the guidance:
+The Scottish Government have announced new changes to the guidance:

 - People should continue to shield until at least 31st July.